 - If you are going to bicker with someone, do it through a private message, email, or instant messaging.
 There's no need to annoy everyone with it.

 - Don't post nonsense threads, +1 posts, or anything else lacking semantic value.

 - Don't hijack or derail threads.
 Stay on topic.
 If you want to discuss a detail or offshoot, start another thread.

 - Don't spam a single thread or multiple ones with substantively the same content.

-- Don't turn a thread political when there is no need.
+- Don't turn a thread into a partisan political discussion.
 "This wouldn't have happened if X was in office!" or the inverse, is unnecessarily inflammatory and serves no useful purpose.

 - Similarly, there is no value in "This wouldn't have happened if Jobs was still alive."

 - Don't ask for replies via email or private message.
 That defeats the purpose of a forum, of allowing everyone to see the question and replies.